Updated: February 11, 2026

 The IRS uses these forms to make sure that large employers are compliant with the rules of the ACA.
 If you don't file the forms, the IRS can assess penalties.
 The agency may also look deeper into the situation to see if your business is missing other ACA requirements.

-Failure to meet other ACA requirements can be very expensive.
+Failure to meet ACA requirements can be very expensive.
 Depending on the issue, the penalties can be several thousand dollars per employee.

 Penalties for Not Filing Forms 1094/1095-C